MukhammadIbrokhimov/42Berlin-Guideline/FDF/README.md

 This project is designed to help us learn graphical programming, mathematical concepts like projections and transformations, and the use of libraries such as MiniLibX.

+---

+## Aims of the Project

+The primary objectives of this project are:

+- **Learning graphical programming**: Understanding how to manipulate graphical elements such as pixels, lines, and shapes.
+- **Handling 3D data**: Translating 3D coordinates into a 2D plane using **isometric projection**.
+- **Matrix transformations**: Understanding and applying transformations such as rotation, scaling, and translation on 3D data.
+- **Interactive controls**: Implementing user interaction for rotating, zooming, and translating the 3D view.
+- **Using MiniLibX**: Gaining experience with the **MiniLibX** graphical library (provided by the 42 network).
+- **Optimizing performance**: Managing and rendering large 3D maps efficiently.
+- **File handling**: Reading data from an input file, parsing it, and displaying it in a graphical interface.

+---

 ## Requirements
 - C programming language (compilation with `gcc`)
 - MiniLibX graphical library (provided by 42)